Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Statistical Formulation of Big Data Analysis

 \section{Statistical Formulation of Big Data Analysis}

-Our research is motivated by a real business problem of optimizing personalized web marketing for Expedia, with the goal of improving customer experience and look-to-book ratios\footnote{The look-to-book ratio is the number of people who visit a travel agency or agency web site, compared to the number who actually make a purchase.
-This ratio is important to online travel agents such as \texttt{Priceline.com}, \texttt{Travelocity.com}, and \texttt{Expedia.com} for determining whether their Websites are securing purchases.} by identifying the key factors that affect consumer choices.
-Nearly 10 million historical hotel search and click-through transaction records selected over a window of the year 2013 are available for analysis that demonstrate the typical analytical challenges involved in big data modeling.
-This prototypical digital marketing case study allows us to address the following more general data modeling challenge, which finds its applicability in many areas of modern data-driven science, engineering, and business: .5em {\it How can we design nonparametric distributed algorithms that work on large amounts of data (that cannot be stored or processed by just one machine/server node) to find the most important features that affect a certain outcome of interest?} .6em
+Our research is motivated by a real business problem of optimizing personalized web marketing for Expedia with the goal of improving customer experience and look-to-book ratios\footnote{The number of people who visit a travel agency web site compared to the number who make a purchase.
+This ratio measures the effectiveness of an agency in securing purchases.} by identifying key factors that affect consumer choices.
+This prototypical digital marketing case study allows us to address the following more general data modeling challenge, which finds its applicability in many areas of modern data-driven science, engineering, and business:

+{\it How can we design nonparametric distributed algorithms that work on large amounts of data (that cannot be stored or processed by just one machine) to find the most important features that affect certain outcomes?}

-At face value, this might look as a simple two-sample inference problem that can be solved by some trivial generalization of existing `small-data' statistical methods, but in reality, this is not the case.
-In fact, we are not aware of any pragmatic statistical algorithm that can achieve a similar feat.
-In this article we perform a thorough investigation of the theoretical and practical challenges present in the Expedia case study, and more generally in big data analysis.
+At first glance, this may look like a simple two-sample inference problem that can be solved by some trivial generalization of existing `small-data' statistical methods, but in reality, this is not the case.
+In this article we perform a thorough investigation of the theoretical and practical challenges present in big data analysis.
 We emphasize the role of statistics in big data analysis and provide an overview of the three main components of our statistical theory along with the modeling challenges they are designed to overcome.
-In what follows, we present the conceptual building blocks of \texttt{MetaLP}--a new large-scale distributed inference tool that allows big data users to run statistical procedures on large amounts of data.
+In what follows, we present the conceptual building blocks of \texttt{MetaLP}, a large-scale distributed learning tool that allows big data users to run statistical procedures on large amounts of data.
 Figure \ref{fig:meta_framework2} outlines the architecture.